etienne-p/CUDAGaussianRenderer/README.md

 So far, for simplicity reasons, the rendering resolution is hardcoded.
 The existing rendering stages have been profiled and optimized.
 However, going beyond the scope of this project, performance could be improved by introducing hierarchical spatial acceleration structures to store splats.

 Performance varies depending on the camera view.
-In this demo we use an orbiting camera controller that accounts for the overall bounding box of the set of splats.
-It is more suitable for objects than environments (the latter would rather call for a free flying camera).
 There is a roughly linear relationship between global performance and the size of the tile list.
 The confidence ellipse outlining a projected splat is scaled based on the "3-sigma rule".
 However in practice it seems that we could go below this threshold with little noticeable visual degradation, to improve performance.
 Ultimately, we're facing the problem of gaussian kernels having infinite support.

 ![Visualize Tiles](images/visualize_tiles.png)